 This lack of access to habilitation support comes from decreasing levels of funding available.
-2020 has seen even more children miss out on vital habilitation due to the pandemic – with social distancing, shielding and reduced capacity limiting access to the service.
+Covid-19 has also led to even more children missing out on vital habilitation, with social distancing, shielding and reduced capacity limiting access to services.

 What is habilitation

 Habilitation is specialist training and support for children and young people with a vision impairment.
 A child who can see will typically learn through watching and imitating, but a child with a vision impairment instead needs to learn strategies to acquire everyday skills.
 Habilitation teaches these strategies and includes mobility, auditory, navigation and independent living skills.
 It is crucial children and young people with a vision impairment gain the skills they need to move around independently.
 The importance of habilitation is recognised in the SEND Code of Practice.

 A postcode lottery of support

 There are more than 22,000 vision impaired children between the ages of 0-16 living in England that need habilitation support.
 Yet the number of children and young people getting habilitation in many local authorities is limited, with almost a third (33 per cent) supporting less than 10 children or young people over a 12-month period, and over half (53 per cent) supported 20 or less.